Nhed1/odin-recipes/README.md

-Build basic recipe website to improve HTML skills.
+# Basic recipe website to improve HTML skills.

+You can see the project [right here](https://nhed1.github.io/odin-recipes/)